sipcapture/heplify/docs/ARCHITECTURE.md

-# heplify-ng Architecture
+# heplify Architecture

 ## Overview

-`heplify-ng` is a high-performance network packet capture and HEP encapsulation agent written in Go.
+`heplify` is a high-performance network packet capture and HEP encapsulation agent written in Go.
 It captures SIP, RTCP/RTP, DNS, NG (rtpengine), and LOG traffic, encapsulates packets in HEP v3 format, and forwards them to a monitoring backend (HOMER, GigAPI, or any Arrow Flight server).